Narrative-Invitational Approaches to Working with Men who use Violence

 Mark Byrne, Sonja Baram &

 Drawing inspiration from the work of Alan Jenkins and Michael White, this workshop opens space for reflection and practice around ethical and accountable ways of working with men who abuse.
 It explores the scaffolding of respectful collaboration with a man that provides the conditions for a man to begin to face up to often shameful acts towards his partner and children.
-Important topics over these three days include:
+Important topics over these two days include:

 first conversations with a man to map out a journey of responsibility